End-to-End Virtual Screening Campaign Guide

 5.3 Multi-Dimensional Filtering Pipeline

 The flexible docking filter is a sequential QC funnel, not a single cutoff.
-Apply in order:
+Apply in order:- After all gates pass, sort by Best CNN Affinity descending.

 - Select top N compounds (typically 3,000–4,000 as input to ensemble docking).